Healthy Breakfast • 5 Recipes to Start the Day Right

 One serving of pancakes (without topping) has 340 calories, 26 g of carbohydrates, 27 g of protein and 13 g of fat.

 2. Zesty breakfast muffins

 Hungry for something savory for breakfast?
-Then these egg & veggie muffins are just what you’re looking for.
-They go great with a slice of whole-grain bread.
-This protein-packed recipe should definitely become a meal prep staple!
+Then this low-carb recipe is just what you’re looking for.
+These muffins go great with a slice of whole-grain bread for an extra dose of complex carbohydrates.